 There may be days when the grandparents prefer to stay in the parks while you take the kids back for an afternoon nap, or they may be able to lend a helping hand and babysit while you have a Disney date night.

-Disney World can be exhausting if you let it, so definitely plan on some downtime each day, or even choose a day to take a break from the parks completely and spend the day by the pool, exploring the other resorts or shopping at Disney Springs.
+Disney World can be exhausting if you let it, so definitely plan on some downtime each day.
+There are four different parts: Magic Kingdom, Epcot, Animal Kingdom, and Hollywood Studios.
+Those looking for water adventures can head to Typhoon Lagoon or Blizzard Beach.
+At the very least, plan for a full one day in Magic Kingdom.
+It might help to schedule a break from the parks completely and spend the day by the pool, exploring the other resorts or shopping at Disney Springs.

 How to get around Disney World

 When it comes to getting around the parks or to and from your hotel, Disney’s bus transportation via Magic Express is convenient, runs often throughout the day and is included with the cost of your hotel stay.
 (It also provides transportation from the airport when staying at a Disney hotel).